-Yes, the Bahamas is one of the world’s most dense shark hotspots, housing various species of sharks.
-The waters of the Bahamas are said to invite over forty species of sharks.
-Hence it is known as the Shark capital of the world.
+Yes, the Bahamas is one of the world’s most dense shark hotspots housing various species of sharks.
+The waters off the Bahamas are said to invite over forty species of sharks and as a result, the archipelago is renowned as the shark capital of the world.

 In particular, the Cat Island of the Bahamas hosts the largest aggregation of whitetip sharks in the world.
-Although this species is said to be extremely rare and endangered due to unsustainable fishing, they can only be found in the protected waters of this island.
+Although this species is said to be extremely rare and endangered due to unsustainable fishing, they can mostly be found in the protected waters of this island only.

-You might also be interested in Bahamian Animals
+You might also be interested in Animals of the Bahamas

 As mentioned earlier, there are over forty species of sharks visiting the Bahamas.
 These include Tiger Sharks, Great Hammerhead Sharks, Oceanic Whitetip Sharks, Bulls Sharks, Lemon Sharks, Caribbean Reef Sharks, Nurse Sharks, and more.

 The most commonly found shark species is the Caribbean Reef Shark, spotted in large groups roaming around shallow waters.
 Divers are sure to come across these beautiful creatures and may even bump into them.

 Swimming with sharks is one of the most popular water activities in the Bahamas.
 Shark diving or swimming with sharks is very safe, while some would imagine ‘Jaws’ in reality.

 It’s considered safe because the sharks have been acclimatised to visitors over the years with diving operators giving close attention to the animals, weather conditions and placing other protocols in place.